sawadashota/dotfiles/README.md

 ## Donwload

-Download zip file from GitHub
+Download zip file from GitHub, then place it in `~/.config` directory.

 ## NixOS